kentlouisetonino/tinkering-linux/Linux-foundation-LFD103-Guide-to-Linux-Kernel-Development/chapter-01-course-introduction/01-course-information/01-welcome-to-LFD103.md

-### WELCOME TO LFD103!
-#
+## $\textnormal{Welcome to LFD103}$

-> - The `Linux Kernel` is the largest component of the Linux ecosystem,
+> - The `Linux Kernel` is the largest component of the Linux ecosystem, <br />
-    and is charged with managing the hardware, running user programs, and maintaining the security and integrity of the whole system.
+    and is charged with managing the hardware, running user programs, and <br />
+    maintaining the security and integrity of the whole system. <br />

-> - It is a 24 hour a day, seven days a week, 365 day a year development
+> - It is a 24 hour a day, seven days a week, 365 day a year development <br />
-    process that results in a new release once every 9-10 weeks, along with several stable and extended stable releases.
+    process that results in a new release once every 9-10 weeks, along <br />
+    with several stable and extended stable releases. <br />

-> - At all times, new development and current release integration cycles
+> - At all times, new development and current release integration cycles <br />
     run in parallel.

-> - `LFD103` is designed for anyone interested in becoming a Linux Kernel
+> - `LFD103` is designed for anyone interested in becoming a Linux Kernel <br />
     Developer and contributor.

-The course aims to ease the Linux Kernel Mentorhship application process.
-It also serves as a resource for developers from companies and communities that might not be able to take advantage of the mentorship program, and want to learn kernel development on their own; as well as a resource for experienced engineers new to open source and upstream kernel development that are tasked with working with the kernel community.
+> - The course aims to ease the Linux Kernel Mentorhship application process. <br />

+> - It also serves as a resource for developers from companies and communities <br />
+    that might not be able to take advantage of the mentorship program, and <br />
+    want to learn kernel development on their own; as well as a resource for <br />
+    experienced engineers new to open source and upstream kernel development that <br />
+    are tasked with working with the kernel community.

 <br />
 <br />